 Thanks to the Fair Credit Reporting Act, you can request a copy of your CLUE report once a year from LexisNexis Risk Solutions, the company that provides the exchange.
 To do so electronically, go to https://consumer.risk.lexisnexis.com/request and fill out the form.
 It is also recommended to get a CLUE report for your home, or a home you are considering purchasing, which can be provided by a number of disclosure companies.

 Reduce your risk with loss control technology

 The Perceptive Things loss control technology platform can provide protection from excessive insurance claims by tenants and owners in a multi-family building.
-Leak detection, ambient conditions monitoring, and a host of other environmental sensors can become the foundation of a comprehensive risk mitigation plan.
+Leak detection, environmental conditions monitoring, and a host of other sensors can become the foundation of a comprehensive risk mitigation plan.
 By protecting each and every unit in a residential building, damage from cascading water leaks, frozen pipes, mold growth and more can be prevented.
 Our team has deep knowledge of the risks to individual homeowners as well as to the common and mechanical areas of a building.
 We make it easy and cost-effective to install remote monitoring, no IT training necessary!
+Contact us today!